AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 }
 ```

+## Persistence

-Events are fired when the cache is accessed, apps can choose whether to serialize or deserialize the cache.
+MSAL Node fires events are when the cache is accessed, apps can choose whether to serialize or deserialize the cache.
 This often constitutes two actions:

 1. Deserialize the cache from disk to MSAL's memory before accessing the cache
-2. If cache in-memory has changed, serialize the cache to disk
+2. If the cache in memory has changed, serialize the cache

-For that MSAL accepts a custom cache plugin in configuration.
-This should implement [ICachePlugin]():
+For that, MSAL accepts a custom cache plugin in configuration.
+This should implement [ICachePlugin](https://azuread.github.io/microsoft-authentication-library-for-js/ref/interfaces/_azure_msal_common.icacheplugin.html):

 ```typescript
 interface ICachePlugin {